YangyulinAi/ConfirmationBias_Auto_Processer/README.md

-# Confirmation Bias Epoch Extraction
+# Confirmation Bias Auto Processer
 This project is designed for the automated pre-precessing, extracting of EEG epochs, and generating ERPs in the Confirmation Bias experiment.

 ## Features